-Apart from that, if you have already done a voyage with us, enjoyed it and want to come again, you can enter the Chris Ellis Award - there's an annual prize of up to £200 off the cost of another voyage for the best diary, logbook, story or picture from someone who has done a voyage with us.
-Age limit 12-25.
+If you have already done a voyage with us, enjoyed it and want to come again, you can enter the Chris Ellis Award – there’s an annual prize of money off the cost of another voyage for the best diary, logbook, story or picture from someone who has done a voyage with us.
+Age limit 11-25.
 Deadline is Christmas each year.

 Anyone can apply for help to pay for a voyage, but current funding priorities include: